-We show in sections 2 and 3 that in this discrete setting, there exist probability measures supported by $\Omega_\sm$, for which the distribution of the beads is a determinantal random point field, by exhibiting a bijection between the discretized bead model and the dimer model on the honeycomb lattice --- or equivalently random tilings of the plane by rhombi.
-The measures on random tilings have the Gibbs property.
+We show that in this discrete setting, there exist probability measures supported by $\Omega_\sm$, for which the distribution of the beads is a determinantal random point field, by exhibiting a bijection between the discretized bead model and the dimer model on the honeycomb lattice---or equivalently random tilings of the plane by rhombi.
+The measures on random tilings have the Gibbs property and correlations have a determinantal form.
 Then we prove that the sequence of discrete determinantal processes indexed by $\sm$ converges to a determinantal random point field on $\ZZ\times\RR$ when $\sm$ goes to zero.
-In the second part of the paper (section 5 and 6), we prove that the bead model appears not only as a limit of the dimer model on the honeycomb lattice, but as the universal limit behavior of the dimer model on any bipartite periodic planar graph.
+In the second part of the paper, we prove that the bead model appears not only as a limit of the dimer model on the honeycomb lattice, but as the universal limit behavior of the dimer model on any bipartite periodic planar graph.

-The fact that the correlations between dimers is given by the (discrete) sine kernel has been noticed before in particular cases by Johansson~\cite{Joh} and Baik {\it et al}~\cite{BaikKriech}.
-Our approach gives a systematic method to find a subset of edges, for which correlations can be made arbitrarily close to the sine process.